anand-sinanan/smart-valve/README.md

 # smart-valve

-This is pretty much me playing around with UIKit and barebones Vanilla style HTML5/CSS3/Javascript.
+This is pretty much me playing around with UIKit and barebones Vanilla style HTML5/CSS3/Javascript. (so stick into any web folder)

 Theme : Using IoT to manage your water consumption (concept)